 We use our own crawling system to search continuously for malicious sites and extract malicious URLs (including spammed malicious links).
 We also search manually for malicious URLs.

 In this kind of testing, it is very important to use enough test cases.
 If an insufficient number of samples are used in comparative tests, differences in results may not indicate actual differences in protective capabilities among the tested products.
 More details can be found here.
 Our tests use more test cases (samples) per product and month than any similar test performed by other testing labs.
 Because of the higher statistical significance this achieves, we consider all the products in each results cluster to be equally effective, assuming that they have a false-positives rate below the industry average.

 Hierarchical Cluster Analysis

 The dendrogram (using average linkage between groups) shows the results of the hierarchical cluster analysis.
 It indicates at what level of similarity the clusters are joined.
 The red drafted line defines the level of similarity.
-Each intersection indicates a group (in this case 3 groups – as all products scored highly [over 90%] in this test, we have used three instead of four clusters.).
+Each intersection indicates a group (in this case 4 groups).
 Products that had above-average FPs (wrongly blocked score) are marked in red (and downgraded according to the ranking system below).